A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

-For the weak ranking problem, \cite{clem08b} introduce the upper $(1-u)-$quantile $Q(s,1-u)$ for the random variable $s(X)$ for binary responses.
-Since a weak ranking problem can also be formulated for continuous-valued responses, \cite{TWphd} introduced the transformed responses where the ranks come from a descending ordering.
-Then the misclassification risk corresponding to the weak ranking problem in the sense of \cite{clem08b} is given by with the empirical counterpart for the empirical quantile $\hat Q(s,1-u^{(K)})$.
-To approximate the $(1-u)-$quantile, one needs to set $u^{(K)}=K/n$, i.e., for a given quantile $(1-u)$, one looks at the top $K$ instances that represent this upper quantile. \
+For the weak instance ranking problem, \cite{clem08b} introduce the upper $(1-u)-$quantile $Q(s,1-u)$ for the random variable $s(X)$ for binary responses.
+Since a weak ranking problem can also be formulated for continuous-valued responses, we consider the transformed responses where the ranks come from a descending ordering, i.e., Then the misclassification risk corresponding to the weak instance ranking problem in the sense of \cite{clem08b} is given by with the empirical counterpart for the empirical quantile $\hat Q(s,1-u^{(K)})$.
+To approximate the $(1-u)-$quantile, one needs to set $u^{(K)}=K/n$, i.e., for a given level $(1-u)$, one looks at the top $K$ instances that represent this upper quantile.